 Although, B2 can accept more than two electrodes at the same time.
-Thus, it makes it easy to take multiple charges and have a high capacity.
-With the ability to get reduced and oxidized, it being well-suited for lithium-ion batteries.
+Thus, it makes it easy to take multiple charges and has a high capacity.
+With the ability to get reduced and oxidized, it is well-suited for lithium-ion batteries.

 The team developed a material from vitamin B2 that begins in genetically modified fungi.
 They just used a semi-artificial process to prepare the polymer by linking two flavin units to a long-chain molecule backbone.
 This allows green batteries to have high capacity and voltage.

-Seferos said, “It’s a pretty safe, natural compound.
-If you wanted to, you could actually eat the source material it comes from.”
+Severus said, “It’s a pretty safe, natural compound.
+If you wanted to, you could eat the source material it comes from.”